CS-SI/eodag/docs/intro.rst

     For developers, there are 2 ways for adding support for a new provider:

     * By configuring existing plugins: a provider is an instance of already implemented plugins (search, download) => this only involves knowing how to write ``yaml`` documents.

-    * By developing new plugins (most of the time it will be search plugins) and configuring instances of these plugins (see the ``plugins`` directory to see some examples of plugins).
+    * By developing new plugins (most of the time it will be search plugins) and configuring instances of these plugins.

-    At the moment, you are only able to do this from source (clone the repo, do your modification, then install your version of eodag).
-    In the future, it will be easier to integrate new provider configurations, to plug-in new search/download/crunch implementations, and to configure the order of preference of providers for search.
+    See :ref:`creating_plugins` for more details on how to extend eodag.

 .. _user-config-file: